cpske/ISP/agile/index.md

 ## Agile

-"Agile" is a set of principles and a philosophy (or mind-set) about software development.
+"Agile" is a set of values, principles, and a philosophy (or mind-set) about software development.
 Agile is covered in your third year software process course, so we only discuss the basic principles here.

+Agile is *not* a software process -- Agile values and practices are used in many software processes.

+* Agile created as reaction to perceived inefficiency of existing processes.
+* Scrum and XP are development-focused processes based on Agile values.
+* "Planned Based" or "Plan Driven" processes are considered non-agile, but its not really true.
+  - Unified Process (UP) is main example.
+  - Plan-based vs Agile process is a continuum of choices, not either-or.

 * [Agile Principles and Practices](agile-principles-practices)
 * *Practices Of An Agile Developer*, slides from the book: [PDF](PracticesOfAnAgileDeveloper-slides.pdf)